demisto/content/Packs/PrismaCloudCompute/Integrations/PaloAltoNetworks_PrismaCloudCompute/README.md

 ### prisma-cloud-compute-profile-host-list
 ***
-Get information about the hosts and their profile events, this command supports asterisks which allows you to get host profiles by filtering its fields according to a specific substring
+Get information about the hosts and their profile events.
+This command supports asterisks which allows you to get host profiles by filtering its fields according to a specific substring.

 #### Base Command